 The machinery of our world, and of getting from here to there in particular, is very interesting.
 In this area humankind has been especially imaginative.
 I build on that creativity with my own imagining, making objects that are fun and functional.

-Each piece is a wearable work of art.
+Many pieces are wearable art.
 Most have moving parts: doors that open & close, wheels that turn, propellers that spin and the like.
-Many come with frames so that they can be displayed when not being worn.
+Wearable pieces come with frames so that they can be displayed when not being worn.

 Mark Eliot Schwabe